-This guide evaluates nine healthcare software platforms through that lens.
-It is written for engineering leaders, technical operations teams, and platform architects who need to understand how each system handles real-time communication, interoperability, and alert lifecycle management.
+This guide is for engineering leaders, ops teams, and platform architects.
+It covers how each system handles real-time alerts, data sharing, and the full alert lifecycle.

 What Makes a Great Healthcare Platform

-The platform must deliver time-sensitive information with sub-second latency.
-This includes critical lab results, physiological alarm data from patient monitors, and care team coordination messages.
-The best platforms support multiple delivery channels — in-app notifications, SMS, push, and voice — and let clinical teams configure channel preferences per alert type.
+The platform must send urgent info in under a second.
+This covers critical lab results, alarm data from patient monitors, and care team messages.
+The best platforms use many channels: in-app notifications, SMS, push, and voice.
+They also let teams pick which channel to use for each alert type.

 Escalation Workflows